cshaa/svelte-plotly.js/README.md

 ## Usage

-1. Install using `yarn add svelte-plotly.js` or `npm install svelte-plotly.js`.
+1. Install using `pnpm add svelte-plotly.js` or `npm install svelte-plotly.js`.
 2. Choose a Plotly distribution:
    - If you want to use `plotly.js-dist`, just install it.
    - If you want to use a different distribution, take a look at [this section](#custom-plotly-distribution).